Routing-based technique for defect mitigation in quantum error correction: Handling Single Ancilla Qubit Defect

+To handle a single ancilla qubit defect, we will first introduce two types of syndrome extraction, \textbf{W} rounds and \textbf{V} rounds.
+At \textbf{W} rounds, we measure all the stabilizers except the one associated with the defective ancilla qubit, while performing some routing to prepare for the following round, which is typically a \textbf{V} round.
+The circuit diagram with layout illustrations of a \textbf{W} round is presented in Fig.~\ref{Even_Round}.

-A \textbf{W} round begins with the regular configuration of the surface code, with the assumption that all ancilla qubits are properly reset.
-The first two steps of a \textbf{W} round are the same as those of a regular syndrome extraction circuit.
-In step 3, we postpone the $\CNOT$ gate of Z4 to step 5.
+A \textbf{W} round begins with the regular configuration of the surface code.
+In step 3, we postpone the $\CNOT$ gate between Z4 and d5 to step 5.
 This does not break the commutation, particularly because the stabilizer of the defective ancilla qubit is not measured.
-The depth of a \textbf{W} round alone is 6, but as we will see soon, Z4 is idle in the first step of a \textbf{V} round, so step 6 can be absorbed into the beginning of a \textbf{V} round.
-Therefore, we can still integrate it into the depth-5 syndrome extraction circuit round of surface code, inducing no additional idling error on the rest of the lattice.
+The depth of a \textbf{W} round alone is 6, but Z4 is idle in the first step of a \textbf{V} round, so step 6 can be absorbed into the beginning of a \textbf{V} round, and we can still integrate it into the depth-5 syndrome extraction circuit of surface code.

-\subsection{\textbf{V} Round}
+\subsection{\textbf{V} round}

-A \textbf{V} round begins with the configurations at the end of a \textbf{W} round.
-In a \textbf{V} round, we disable the four ancilla qubits around the defective qubit, meaning that we do not measure their associated stabilizer, and they do not operate unless we otherwise specify.
-The ancilla qubit Z2 now becomes an X-ancilla qubit, X1, which measures the defective stabilizer.
-The diagrams for a \textbf{V} round are presented in Fig.~\ref{Odd_Round}.